david145noone/Hangman/ReadMe.txt

-A simple 2 player game of hangman.
+A simple 2 player game of hangman, written as a personal C practice project.

 Contraints: